Blayung/Blayung/README.md

+I love the amogus meme.
+I will never forget about it. https://www.youtube.com/watch?v=5DlROhT8NgU
+#
 > To be a human is a reason enough to be unhappy. ~ Menander

 I stole a page from my grandma's calendar witch contains this quote.
 It's still hanging in my room to this day (since 20th of November'22, cause that's the date on the card).